nagajyothi0207/project-G1/README.md

 ## Scenario 1 - Terraform, AWS, CICD

-In this deployment Terraform deploys highly available auto-scaling group of 3 AWS EC2s (Server fleet A, t2.micro instance type) running nginx to serve public web content, behind a public ALB in the Singapore region.
+In this scenario Terraform deploys highly available auto-scaling group of 3 AWS EC2s (Server fleet A, t2.micro instance type) running nginx to serve public web content, behind a public ALB in the Singapore region.
 The EC2 servers when booting up will download the web content from a private S3 bucket.

 ## Assumptions:
 1) **SSH key is already generated or uploaded to AWS - change the key name to represent your own key before running the terraform commands**